Dr. Nancy Hall

 PhD in Linguistics, University of Massachusetts-Amherst, 2003

 My primary research interests are in the area of phonology and phonetics.
-I received a 3-year NSF grant to study vowels in dialects of Levantine Arabic.
+I am director of the CSULB Phonetics Lab; see the lab page for current projects.

 LING 329: Language Acquisition

 LING 401: Corpus Linguistics

 LING 420: Phonology